Skip to main content

 Machine Learning in Manufacturing

 According to Tulip, an operations platform, machine learning is currently leveraging the vast amount of data created in goods production to provide crucial insights into how to streamline manufacturing processes.
-Particular areas of improvement include:
+Particular areas of improvement include predictive maintenance, energy utilization and prediction, and supply chain management.

 Machine learning models are able to find patterns in data that signal potential machine failure.
 When these machines are fixed before they break, manufacturers avoid costly downtime.